antmicro/alkali-csd-projects/host-app/README.md

     cat resnet50-int8.tflite input-data.bin > input.bin

-You will also need to update `model_size` with size of the `.tflite` file used and `input_size`/`output_size` to match your model.
+You will also need to update `model_size` with size of the `.tflite` file used and `input_size`/`output_size` with tensor sizes of your model.
+Those values are defined in your BPF file.

 Processing Resnet inputs/outputs (non-int8 model)
 -------------------------------------------------

 Inputs and outputs used by the model must be processed.

-For inputs this is covered by `normalize.py` that decodes the image, performs normalization and saves it as raw binary file.
+For inputs this is covered by `normalize.py` that decodes the image, performs normalization and saves it as raw binary file:

+    ./normalize.py dog.jpg dog.bin

-For outputs `label.py` is used to convert weights into labels.
+For outputs `label.py` is used to convert weights into labels:

+    ./label.py imagenet1000_clsidx_to_labels.txt output.bin